ebjornset/DryGen/docs/verbs/options-from-commandline.md

 |--replace-token-in-output-file||string|Replace this token in the output file with the generated representation instead of just writing the generated representation to the specified output file.|
 |--verb||string|The dryg-gen verb to generate options for.|

-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can always get information about this verb's options by running the command `dry-gen options-from-commandline --help`."
+message="You can always get information about this verb's options by running the command

+`dry-gen options-from-commandline --help`."
 %}
 ## Options file template
 Here is a template for an options file for 'options-from-commandline'.